Thinking of building an ecommerce store?

 - As it is self-hosted, you only need to increase server storage space on your hosting provider to scale it up.
 Cloud hosting is preferred in this case, as it is the easiest to scale and provides impenetrable security.

-- BigCommerce is a great choice for startups and small business.
-The only drawback is that if you’re dreaming of scaling your store further then you should definitely consider an open source application like Magento or WooCommerce.
+- BigCommerce is a great choice for startups and small businesses.
+The only drawback is that if you’re dreaming of scaling your store further then you should definitely consider an open-source application like Magento or WooCommerce.

 - Please note that every BigCommerce plan comes with an annual sales threshold which means that you’ll be automatically upgraded to a higher pricing plan if your annual sales limit exceeds.